 - 2 teaspoons olive oil

-- 32 ounces of broth (low-salt chicken or vegetable)
+- 32 ounces low-salt vegetable broth or chicken

-- ¼ cup fresh basil, sliced in strips (1 Tablespoon dried)
+- ¼ cup fresh basil sliced in strips, about 1 Tablespoon dried

 - ½ teaspoon salt

 - Heat oil in large pot over medium heat.

 - Add onions, cabbage, garlic and saute until tender, about 5 minutes.